-- a) The Company is generally regular in depositing undisputed statutory dues as are applicable to the Company such as Income Tax and other statutory dues with the appropriate authorities. - b) There are no disputes pending regarding any statutory dues with any forum and hence this clause of depositing dues is not applicable. - viii.
-The Company has not defaulted in repayment of loans or borrowing from financial institutions, banks, Government or debenture holders.
+- a) The Company is generally regular in depositing undisputed statutory dues as are applicable to the Company such as income-tax and other statutory dues to the appropriate authorities. - b) There are no statutory dues referred to in sub-clause (a) that have not been deposited on account of any dispute.
+Hence this sub-clause is not applicable. - viii.
+There are no such transactions that were not recorded in the books of account that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).
+Hence this clause is not applicable.